eryxcoop/eryxcoop.github.io/_posts/2025-03-18-Merkle-Trees.md

 </p>

+In the example shown above, the `+` operation denotes the concatenation of hashes.

 ## Authentication

 When we want to prove that an element belongs to the Merkle tree, there is no need to check all the elements.